embrisa/monkeyread/README.md

 **Project Context: Monkeyread - Dynamic Focus Challenge**

-**Before addressing the specific request below, please always consider the following established context for the Monkeyread project:**

 **1. Core Project Goal:**
 Monkeyread is a fast-paced, focus-driven memory game designed to challenge and improve user's short-term memory and focus by recalling sequences of flashing letters (glyphs).
 The game's difficulty (display speed) dynamically adjusts based on player performance.
 The overall aim is an engaging and accessible brain-training experience.